wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 === "Java stack"

-    Carbon 4.4.3+ supports `%K` in the log4j pattern — appends a per-entry UUID so forged entries lack a valid UUID. **Current audit:** `%K` is not consistently enabled in default log layouts; production deployments should set it.
+    Carbon 4.4.3+ supports `%K` in the log4j pattern — appends a per-entry UUID so forged entries lack a valid UUID. **Current audit:** `%K` is not consistently set in shipped log layouts; include it in your product's `log4j2.properties` pattern.

 ### Server-Side Template Injection (SSTI)